swsknife/matchatapp/DEPLOYMENT_GUIDE.md

    - Build Command: `npm install`
    - Start Command: `npm start`
    - Select the Free plan
+   - Important: Do NOT set a custom PORT environment variable - Render.com will automatically assign a port
 6. Click "Create Web Service"
 7. Wait for the deployment to complete (this may take a few minutes)
 8. Once deployed, note the URL of your service (e.g., https://match-chat-app-server.onrender.com)